-HERE is that outburst of passion which is called "righteous indignation," and it appears to be righteous, but looked at from a higher conception of conduct it is seen to be not There is a certain stamp of nobility righteous. about indignation at wrong or injustice, and it is certainly far higher and nobler than indifference, but there is a loftier nobility still. by which it is seen that indignation is never necessary, and where love and gentleness take its place, they overcome the wrong much more effectually.
-A person that is apparently wronged requires our pity, but the one who wrongs requires still more our compassion. for he is ignorantly laying up for himself a store of suffering: he must read the wrong he is sowing.
+HERE is that outburst of passion which is called "righteous indignation" and it appears to be righteous, but looked at from a higher conception of conduct it is seen to be not righteous.
+There is a certain stamp of nobility about indignation at wrong or injustice, and it is certainly far higher and nobler than indifference, but there is a loftier nobility still, by which it is seen that indignation is never necessary, and where love and gentleness take its place, they overcome the wrong much more effectually.
+A person that is apparently wronged requires our pity, but the one who wrongs requires still more our compassion, for he is ignorantly laying up for himself a store of suffering: he must reap the wrong he is sowing.

-When divine compassion is perceived in its fullness and beauty, indignation and all forms of passion cease to exercise any influence over us. -If a man would do a noble thing, and does not do it, he is not exalted thereby, but debased.
+When divine compassion is perceived in its fullness and beauty, indignation and all forms of passion cease to exercise any influence over us.